ExpressAI/AI-Gaokao/README.md

 * `Task`: `conditional-generation`
 * `Metrics`: `bleu`

-Notably, **currently the generated essays are evaluated by the evaluate metric `bleu`.
+Notably, **currently the generated essays are evaluated by the evaluation metric `bleu`.
-But if you want to the your generated essay being evaluated by human (high-school teachers), you can send us**
+But if you want your generated essay being evaluated by human (high-school teachers), you can send us**
 * the name of your submitted systems
 * your explainaboard account (i.e., email)
-Then we will do find qualified evaluators for you.
+Then we will find qualified evaluators for you.